Midwife in the Tire Swing

 Ian Emory the child shakes his head No. He wonders if Grandpa is ever going to get to the point.
 This was getting boring.

 “Boy Scouts.
 The Boy Scouts will rot your brains: stay away from ’em.
 Aluminum, that’s what they do.
 I was a Boy Scout and look where it has brought me: shooting craps with my grandson behind the barn.
 If there is a heaven, we’ll be for hell together.
 But there is not.
 A heaven, that is.”
 Lucy scowled, then smiled the wolf smile.
 “The point is...”
 Lucy said, estimating the attention span of a six-year-old, “...me.
-Forgetfulness in the middle years is the scoutmaster’s plague, too many cookouts with nesting utensils.”
+Senile dementia is the scoutmaster’s plague, too many cookouts with nesting utensils.”

 “Your father.
 He goes to work.
 What does he do there?
 He does not tell his wife; he does not tell his child, his family, what he does when he is gone from the house.
 This is because he does not know.
 He goes to work; this is enough.
 Who knows what he does, who he is when he is not here?
 Who cares?
 Even he does not care; he just does it.
 And we... what do we do?
 We play at dropping bombs together.
 Know why, boy?”